 In RM/COBOL, if the main program has a Linkage Section, it is initialized by the parameter passed on the command line.
-In Enterprise Developer, you must use the command_line_linkage Compiler directive to pass parameters from the command line to the Linkage Section.
+In Enterprise Developer, you must use the command line linkage tunable or the COMMAND-LINE-LINKAGE Compiler directive to pass parameters from the command line to the Linkage Section.